coolwonny/Project-Catalogue/Nanodegrees.md

 - Introduction to Data Analysis

-  *(Perform the data analysis process on a dataset.
-Use NumPy and Pandas to wrangle, explore, analyze, and visualize data)*
+  *(Use NumPy and Pandas to wrangle, explore, analyze, and visualize data)*

     - Investigate a Dataset (Wine Quality)